-- announce the names of successful applicants to the public - publish personal information on the department's websites.
+- announce the names of successful applicants to the public - publish personal information on departmental websites.

-You may read our Privacy Policy on the department's website for more information on:
+You may read DISR's Privacy Policy6 on the department's website for more information on:

 - what is personal information - how we collect, use, disclose and store your personal information - how you can access and correct your personal information.